-The Bachelor of Applied Science provides an academic pathway for students in selected Associate of Science programs at the community colleges.
+The Bachelor of Applied Science degree provides academic pathways for students in selected Associate of Science programs at the community colleges and complete four-year pathways for select concentrations (FMGT, ISA, SCFS).
 The BAS requirements (1) assure advanced skills in critical thinking, problem solving, and research, (2) assure proficiency in communication and professionalism, and (3) support the institutional learning outcomes.
 Within each concentration under the BAS degree, courses are selected to assure students have the knowledge and analytical skills necessary for advancement within the specific field, and to assure students have flexibility in choosing future career paths.